-In addition to eye exams, functional vision assessments, programs and services, Anchor Center is a leader in research of early invention of visually impaired or blind children.
+In addition to eye exams, functional vision assessments, programs and services, Anchor Center is a leader in research of early intervention of visually impaired or blind children.
 Currently, Anchor Center is collaborating with Rocky Mountain Hospital for Children and the Children’s Hospital Colorado to perform neonatal assessments to determine the risk of CVI, which is currently the leading cause of pediatric blindness.
-The results of the assessment, which is no touch and non-invasive, allows parents to address the risk through early intervention.
+The results of the assessment, which is non-invasive, allows parents to address the risk through early intervention.
 A limited sampling of results include of the 70 babies screened, 52% have been identified as at risk for CVI.

 Learn more about Anchor Center’s mission, programs and services, team, and how to support us.
 Anchor Center for Blind Children is a private non-profit organization funded by gifts from foundations and individuals.